New drilling technologies: High-energetic electrical plasma

 One of the most promising approaches in deep drilling field is utilization of electrical plasma.
-It has lower energy efficiency than some of the other technologies, but it has several other advantages.
+It has lower energy efficiency than some other technologies, but it has several other advantages.
 Producing boreholes with wide range of diameters or drilling in water environment can be mentioned.
 The research team from Slovakia has developed drilling concept based on utilization of electrical plasma.
 The core of the research is held in Research Centre for Deep Drilling which was opened in the premises of Slovak Academy of Sciences.
 Only a very small number of companies have embraced this method, e.g. GA Drilling, headquartered in Bratislava, Slovakia.